 Professor Regina Beets-Tan, MD, PhD, is Chair of the Department of Radiology at The Netherlands Cancer Institute in Amsterdam.

 Professor Beets-Tan's clinical expertise is in oncologic and abdominal imaging.
 Her track record is in colorectal cancer imaging research.
 The research at her department focuses on planar imaging of various cancer types, including research in interventional oncology and artificial intelligence.

-Professor Beets-Tan is the current President of the ESR, President of ESGAR, and member of the EU Mission Board for Cancer.
-She represents ESR on the board of the European Cancer Organisation (ECO).
+Professor Beets-Tan is the current Chair of the ESR Board of Directors and member of the EU Mission Board for Cancer.
 As president of various societies, Professor Beets-Tan has instigated a collaboration between radiological and other medical organisations because she believes that a multidisciplinary team approach to treatment is the key to better patient outcomes.